holgerjs/documentation/Use-Azure-Storage-Rest-Api.md

-# Azure Storage REST API
+# Example for using the Azure Storage REST API

-This example shows how to use the Azure Storage REST API in order to work with containers and blobs for an Azure Storage Account.
+This example shows how to use the Azure Storage REST API in order to work with containers and blobs with an Azure Storage Account.

 ## Assumptions

+Before we start, let's check the following assumptions and make sure they are in place for the testing.

 - Service Principal is created
 - Application ID is known